mtiller/recon/docs/SPEC.md

 ### Entries

 Following the header, the remainder of the file consists of "entries".
-Each entry is preceded by 4 bytes in network byte order indicating the length of the entry (again, the length indicated does not include the 4 bytes used to represent the length).
+Each entry is preceded by 1-9 bytes in that encode the length of the entry in msgpack format (again, the length indicated does not include the bytes used to represent the length).
 All entries are encoded maps in `msgpack` format.
 There are two types of possible entries and there are no rules about which can be present (*i.e.,* they can appear in any order and be interleaved).

 The first type is a "row entry" which details a new row for a specified table.
 The format of a row entry is as follows: